oguzkopan/careerrougelike/DEMO-VIDEO-SCRIPT.md

 ## Work Dashboard (2:25 - 2:50)

-**Visual**: Show work dashboard with job info, stats panel, and task panel
+**Visual**: Show work dashboard with job info, stats panel, task panel, and meetings section

 **Narration**:
 > "Welcome to the work dashboard!
 The CV Agent has automatically updated our resume with the new job.
 We can see our current position, salary, and start date.
 >
 > The Task Agent has generated three initial work tasks specific to our iOS Engineer role.
-Each task has a difficulty rating and XP reward.
+Notice we also have a scheduled meeting—the Meeting Generator created an onboarding one-on-one with our manager.
 >
-> Let's complete a task to gain experience."
+> This is the bidirectional system in action: tasks and meetings work together to create a realistic workplace experience.
+Let's complete a task to gain experience."

 **Highlight**:
 - Point to current job card
 - Show stats panel with level and XP bar
 - Hover over task cards
+- Point to meeting card with calendar icon

 **Action**:
 - Click on a task to open detail modal